14 Writing

 Think of the article you are writing as a garden.
 Your first draft may be an unruly mess of intertwined fronds and branches.
 Several rounds of pruning and sculpting will be needed before your writing reaches its most effective form.
 You’ll be amazed how often you find words you can omit or elaborate sentences you can simplify.

 Fortunately, there are number of tools and techniques available that you can use to write fully reproducible research reports.
-The basic idea is to create an unbroken chain that links every single part of the data analysis pipeline, from the raw data through to the final numbers reported in your research article.
-This linkage enables you – and hopefully others as well – to trace the provenance of every number and recreate (reproduce) it from scratch.
+The basic idea is to create an unbroken chain that links every part of the data analysis pipeline, from the raw data through to the final numbers reported in your research article.
+This linkage enables you—and hopefully others as well—to trace the provenance of every number and recreate (reproduce) it from scratch.

 14.3.1 Why write reproducible reports?

 Finally, reproducible workflows are typically more efficient workflows.
 For example, you may realize you forgot to perform data exclusions and need to rerun the analysis.
-You may produce a graph and then decide you’d prefer a different color scheme.
-Or perhaps you want to output the same results table in a PDF document and in a PowerPoint slide.
-In a reproducible workflow, all of the analysis steps are scripted, and can be easily re-run at the click of a button.
+You may produce a plot and then decide you’d prefer a different color scheme.
+Or perhaps you want to output the same results table in a PDF and in a PowerPoint slide.
+In a reproducible workflow, all of the analysis steps are scripted and can be easily rerun at the click of a button.
 You (and others) can also reuse parts of your code in other projects, rather than having to write from scratch.

 14.3.2 Principles of reproducible writing

 Below we outline some general principles of reproducible writing.
 These can be put in practice in a number of different software ecosystems.
-We recommend RMarkdown and its successor, Quarto, which are ways of writing data analysis code in R so that it compiles into spiffy documents or even websites.
-(This book was written in Quarto).
-Appendix C gives an introduction to the nuts and bolts of using these tools to create scientific papers.
+We recommend R Markdown and its successor, Quarto, which are ways of writing data analysis code in R so that it compiles into spiffy documents or even websites.
+(This book was written in Quarto.)
+Chapter C gives an introduction to the nuts and bolts of using these tools to create scientific papers.

 • Script everything.
 Try to ensure that each step of the analysis pipeline is executed by computer code rather than manual actions such as copying and pasting or directly editing spreadsheets.
-This practice ensures that every step is documented via executable code rather than ambiguous description, ensuring it can be reproduced.
-Imagine, for example, that you decided to re-code a variable in your dataset.
-You could use the “find and replace” function in Excel, but this action would not be documented – you might even forget that you did it!
-A better option would be to write an R script.
+This practice ensures that every step is documented via executable code rather than ambiguous description, ensuring that it can be reproduced.
+Imagine, for example, that you decided to recode a variable in your dataset.
+You could use the “find and replace” function in Excel, but this action would not be documented—you might even forget that you did it!
+A better option would be to write a script.
 While a scripted pipeline can be a pain to set up the first time, by the third time you rerun it, it will save you time.

 • Use literate programming.
 The meaning of a chunk of computer code is not always obvious to another user, especially if they’re not an expert.
 Indeed, we frequently look at our own code and scratch our heads, wondering what on earth it’s doing.
 To avoid this problem, try to structure your code around plain language comments that explain what it should be doing, a technique known as “literate programming” (Knuth 1992).